pdf-raku/PDF-Class-raku/README.md

 ## Raw Data Access

-In general, PDF::Struct::Doc provides accessors for safe access and update of PDF objects.
+In general, PDF provides accessors for safe access and update of PDF objects.

 However you may choose to bypass these accessors and dereference hashes and arrays directly, giving raw untyped access to internal data structures: